- Home

 Ben’s story

 I was diagnosed with leukaemia when I was 13.
-I had six weeks of chemotherapy followed by a bone marrow transplant.
+I had 6 weeks of chemotherapy followed by a bone marrow transplant.
 After this, the doctors checked my fertility and told me I was sterile.

 Obviously I wasn’t thinking of having kids at that age, but the possibility of not being able to made me pretty upset.
 It sent me into a bit of a depression spiral.

-Now when I talk about my diagnosis and fertility comes up, I still get upset.
-It’s patronising as well because a lot of people, even family members, say things like, “Oh you can still adopt”.
+It’s patronising as well because a lot of people, even family members, say things like, “Oh you can still adopt.”
 But to me, it’s not the same.

 I’m 20 now and I have a girlfriend.
-After we’d been going out for two years, I asked her if our relationship was to go any further and we couldn’t have kids, would that be an issue?
+After we’d been going out for 2 years, I asked her if our relationship was to go any further and we couldn’t have kids, would that be an issue?
 She didn’t seem to have a problem with it.

 But I’ve still got it in my mind that if I do find someone and it gets to that time, and I say, “Oh, I can’t have kids,” they’re just going to get up and go.